fatxxj/bus-stop/DOCUMENTATION.md

    - Unauthorized users are redirected to login page
    - API endpoints are protected with authorization middleware

+### User Management

+1. **Admin Account**
+   - A default admin account is created during database seeding
+   - Admin credentials:
+     - Email: tester@filippo.com
+     - Password: FilippoTUG1!
+   - Admin role provides full access to all features
+   - This account should be used for initial setup and management

+2. **User Registration**
+   - New users can register through the registration form
+   - Registration requires:
+     - Valid email address
+     - Password meeting security requirements
+     - First and last name
+   - New users are assigned the default "User" role

+3. **User Roles**
+   - Admin: Full access to all features
+   - User: Standard access to basic features
+   - Role-based permissions are enforced throughout the application

 ## Frontend Architecture

 ### Core Components